 - Water, Paper Towels and Paint Brush

-This is really so very easy-peasy and also quick as the acrylics dry so fast.
+It is really so very easy-peasy to age terra cotta pots with paint and also quick as the acrylics dry so fast.

 - With your green, just put a few patches of ‘moss’ in a couple of random places.